immcantation/alakazam/docs/vignettes/AminoAcids-Vignette.md

 ## Example data

-A small example Change-O database, `ExampleDb`, is included in the `alakazam` package.
+A small example AIRR database, `ExampleDb`, is included in the `alakazam` package.

 ```r